 Note 4: Refers to remuneration to directors for services rendered (including travel, special allowances, all types of allowances, accommodation, company vehicle and other in-kind benefits).
-Where housing, cars, other transportation or personal expenses were provided, the nature and cost of assets, the rental rates (calculated based on actual or fair value), cost of fuel and other payments are also disclosed.
-Where a personal driver was allocated, please make a footnote disclosure explaining the amount of salaries made to drivers, but do not count them as part of the remuneration.
+Where housing, cars, other transportation or personal expenses were provided, the nature and cost of assets, the rental rates (calculated based on actual or fair value), cost of fuel and other payments are

-- Note 5: Refers to any salaries, allowances, severance pay, bonuses, incentives, travel, special allowances, all types of allowances, accommodation, company vehicles and in-kind benefits that the director received in the past year for assuming the role of a company employee (such as a president, vice president, other managerial officer or employee).
+- also disclosed.
+Where a personal driver was allocated, please make a footnote disclosure explaining the amount of salaries made to drivers, but do not count them as part of the remuneration. - Note 5: Refers to any salaries, allowances, severance pay, bonuses, incentives, travel, special allowances, all types of allowances, accommodation, company vehicles and in-kind benefits that the director received in the past year for assuming the role of a company employee (such as a president, vice president, other managerial officer or employee).
 Where housing, cars, other transportation or personal expenses were provided, the nature and cost of assets, the rental rates (calculated based on actual or fair value), cost of fuel and other payments are also disclosed.
 Where a personal driver was allocated, please make a footnote disclosure explaining the amount of salaries made to drivers, but do not count them as part of the remuneration.
 Salary expense recognized in accordance with IFRS 2 "Share-based Payment," including the acquisition of employee stock options, restricted employee shares and participation in cash capital increase to subscribe for shares are treated as remuneration. - Note 6: Refers to any remuneration that the director has received (in cash or in shares) in the past year for assuming the role of an employee (such as president, vice president, managerial officer or other employees).
 The amount of employee remuneration proposed by the Board of Directors in the past year has been disclosed.
 If it is impossible to make an estimate, the proposed distribution for the year will be calculated in proportion to the actual distribution amount past year, and Table 1-3 shall be filled in. - Note 7: The disclosure includes all companies in the consolidated financial statements (including the Company), and represents total amount of remuneration to the Company's directors. - Note 8: The total amount of remuneration to each director paid by the Company and the name of the director are disclosed in the range of remuneration. - Note 9: The details represent the range of remuneration paid by all companies in the consolidated report (including the Company) to each director.
 The name of the director must also be disclosed. - Note 10: Net income after tax refers to the net income after tax of the most recent year for standalone or separate financial reports. - Note 11: a.
 This field represents all forms of remuneration that the Company's directors received from the Company's invested businesses other than subsidiaries or the parent company (if none, please fill in "none"). - b.
 For directors who received remuneration from invested businesses other than subsidiaries or the parent company, amounts received from these invested businesses or the parent company have been added to column I of the Range of Remuneration table.
 In which case, column I will be renamed "all invested businesses." - c.
-Remuneration refers to any returns, remuneration (including remuneration received as an employee, director and supervisor) and fees for services rendered serving as directors, supervisors or managerial officers in invested businesses or the parent company other than subsidiaries.
+Remuneration refers to any returns, remuneration (including remuneration received as an employee, director and supervisor) and fees for services rendered serving as directors, supervisors or managerial officers in invested businesses or the parent company other than subsidiaries. - Note 12: The term of independent director, Shen, Ching-Mao will end on 2022/06/10. - Note 13: Director Lin, Hsin-Cheng and independent director Chen, Chia-Hsiu took office on 2022/06/10.